In this Mykonos vs Santorini comparison guide we look at the differences between two of the most famous Greek islands.

 Santorini or Mykonos?

-This is a question I'm often asked, and it's not an easy one to answer.Mykonos and Santorini are really totally different in nature.
+Even so, it's not an easy question to answer.Mykonos and Santorini are really totally different in nature.

-So, the island that suits you best will depend very much on your personality and reasons for travel in the first place.
+So, the island that suits you best will depend very much on your personality and reasons for your trip to Greece in the first place.

 In this guide, I'll compare these two well-known Greek islands so you have a better idea of what Mykonos and Santorini have to offer.